Is racism a grassroots football issue?

 The most common reports are of players being called "nigger", others refusing to exchange shirts with black participants and, increasingly, use of social media to send racist messages.

-But Mr King says it is not only racist abuse that needs to be confronted - homophobia, sexism and other forms of abuse and violence need to be tackled.'Only banter'
+But Mr King says it is not only racist abuse that needs to be confronted - homophobia, sexism and other forms of abuse and violence need to be tackled.

 He believes there are a number of reasons why many incidents of racism go unreported.